Introduction

 Pulling on the latest guidance and best practice, the Net Zero Carbon Toolkit is a practical, easy to follow guide to help plan a net zero housing project.

-Aimed at small or medium-sized house builders, architects, self-builders and consultants, the toolkit covers a range of steps – from pre-planning right through to construction – for delivering net-zero carbon, low-energy homes.
+It is aimed at small or medium-sized house builders, architects, self-builders and consultants.
+The toolkit covers a range of steps – from pre-planning right through to construction – for delivering net-zero carbon, low-energy homes.

-The toolkit also provides homeowners looking to retrofit or extend their existing property, guidance and advice on what they need to consider and how they can implement energy efficiency measures and begin the process of decarbonising their homes in a more affordable, phased approach.
+For homeowners looking to retrofit or extend your existing property, the toolkit provides guidance and advice on what you need to consider and how you can implement energy efficiency measures.
+It also shows how to begin the process of decarbonising your homes, in a more affordable, phased approach.

 Implementing the measures laid out in the new toolkit will help reduce the carbon footprint of new and existing buildings.
 Making significant reductions to a home’s carbon emissions also means lower energy bills for homeowners, more people out of fuel poverty and homes that are comfortable and healthier to live in.

-The toolkit was originally developed by Cotswold District Council and the Centre for Sustainable Energy and adopted by the Somerset Council’s.
-View the document and find out more.
+The toolkit was originally developed by Cotswold District Council and the Centre for Sustainable Energy, and adopted by the Somerset councils.
+For more information visit their How to achieve net zero carbon homes page.

 Back to top